 Business Analyst Training and Qualifications though undoubtedly will help significantly to develop your career.
 Interestingly, there are no specific undergraduate university degree courses for Business Analysis.
 Although there are a number of Master’s degree courses (MSc) that are specifically for Business Analysis.
 These courses are a year long if taken full time and two or three years if taken part time.
 Business Analysis and Consulting is a well recognised Masters course.
 Note that the cost of a Master’s Degree course can range up to £10,000 depending on the university.

 Qualifications will always make you a more valuable Business Analyst and theoretically more employable.
 There are a number of different qualifications that can be obtained for Business Analysis.
 One of the most recognised examining bodies for this area is the Chartered Institute for IT (BCS).
 They have a variety of Business Analysis qualifications at 4 different levels; Foundation, Practitioner, Higher and Expert.
 For more information on the BCS courses click here.
-BA Training Solutions are a provider of BCS accredited courses and examinations.
+Business Analyst Training Solutions are a provider of BCS accredited courses and examinations.
 To see the courses and qualifications available please click here

 These courses ensure that you can become a certified Business Analyst and is a formal recognition of your skillset and experience.